Chart Color Schemes

 Bondi has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 35 projects that could affect this region.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 35 projects that are expected to impact the area.
 Notable projects include the 81 Anglesea Street Apartment Development, the Road Infrastructure Renewal Program from 2024 to 2025, the Pacific Ave project in Tamarama, and the Hall Street Development.
-The following list details those most likely to be relevant.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.